 - Component state management (Pinia) is less established than Redux

-Hiring pool: Small.
+Hiring pool: Small in the US.
 40K–50K Vue developers globally.
 Concentrated in Asia and Europe.

 Timeline: MVP in 8–12 weeks (including backend choice).